fablue/building-a-social-network-with-flutter/README.md

 - A ViewPager(Android)/PageView(Flutter) containg three Pages
 - A Navigationbar at the bottom of the App to provide a navigtion for the App.

 Luckily Flutter provides a very useful skeleton for building this type of Layout: [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html)

+But first things first:
+Using [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html) should the root of our Application to provide the material design we all love :+1: